Dress for success: the best oils for health

-While EVOO is a star player, many other oils can also offer some great health benefits, which means you should try to use a variety of oils in your cooking.
+While EVOO is a star player, many other oils can also offer some great health benefits.
+This means you should try to use a variety of oils in your cooking.

 McLeod also highly recommends avocado oil.
-As well as containing antioxidants and a high percentage of monounsaturated fat – a “good” fat which helps to reduce “bad” LDL cholesterol levels – it’s also been linked to skin health, enhances wound healing, can help to reduce the risk of heart disease and can reduce blood pressure.
+As well as containing antioxidants and a high percentage of monounsaturated fat.
+This is a “good” fat that helps to reduce “bad” LDL cholesterol levels.
+It’s also been linked to skin health, enhances wound healing, can help to reduce the risk of heart disease and can reduce blood pressure.

-“It’s also got something in it called lutein, which is an essential nutrient that our body can’t make and it’s really good for the eyes,” McLeod says.
+“It’s also got something in it called lutein,” McLeod says.
+“This is an essential nutrient that our body can’t make and it’s really good for the eyes.”

 Flaxseed oil contains a type of omega-3 – an essential fatty acid that our body can’t make.
 It’s also been linked to heart health, can reduce inflammation and may even reduce the growth of cancer cells.
-Sunflower oil has been linked to regulating blood sugar in people with type 2 diabetes, and has also been linked to reducing cholesterol.
+Sunflower oil has been linked to regulating blood sugar in people with type 2 diabetes.
+It has also been linked to reducing cholesterol.

 What about coconut oil?

 Coconut oil has become incredibly popular of late.
 But is it as amazing as people claim?